scottiejj/LPAI/README.md

 LPAI is an R package for computing the Longitudinal Proteomic Aging Index using Functional Principal Component Analysis (FPCA).
 The package supports two workflows:

-- Using the included pretrained model based on 181 proteins selected from the 4,684-protein panel to compute LPAI for new test data.
+- Using the included pretrained model based on 181 proteins selected from a 4,684-protein panel to compute LPAI for new test data.
 - Training your own model on longitudinal proteomics data: fit FPCA, then an elastic-net Cox model to derive a custom LPAI.

+Pretrained models were developed from proteins measured in the ARIC study (Atherosclerosis Risk in Communities) using the SomaScan platform; values are expressed in relative fluorescence units (RFU) and log-transformed.

 The package includes example data and ID mappings to help you get started quickly.

-Pretrained models were developed from proteins measured in the ARIC study (Atherosclerosis Risk in Communities) using the SomaScan platform; values are expressed in relative fluorescence units (RFU) and log-transformed.

 Note: Each individual must have at least two longitudinal protein measurements (two or more ages/visits) to compute LPAI.